intel/ai-reference-models/docs/notebooks/transfer_learning/pytorch_text_classification/README.md

 # Text Classifier fine tuning using IMDb with PyTorch

-This notebook demonstrates fine tuning [pretrained models from Hugging Face](https://huggingface.co/models) using the [IMDb Larget Movie Review dataset](https://ai.stanford.edu/~amaas/data/sentiment/) for sentiment analysis.
-The full dataset has 25,0000 training and 25,000 test examples, but this notebook uses a subset of the dataset for quicker training.
-The notebook uses [Intel® Extension for PyTorch*](https://github.com/intel/intel-extension-for-pytorch) which extends PyTorch with optimizations for extra performance boost on Intel hardware.
+This notebook demonstrates fine tuning [pretrained models from Hugging Face](https://huggingface.co/models) using text classification datasets from the [Hugging Face Datasets catalog](https://huggingface.co/datasets) or a custom dataset.
+The [IMDb Larget Movie Review dataset](https://ai.stanford.edu/~amaas/data/sentiment/) is used from the Hugging Face Datasets catalog, and the [SMS Spam Collection dataset](https://archive-beta.ics.uci.edu/ml/datasets/sms+spam+collection) is used as an example of a custom dataset being loaded from a csv file.

+The notebook uses
+[Intel® Extension for PyTorch*](https://github.com/intel/intel-extension-for-pytorch) which extends PyTorch with optimizations for extra performance boost on Intel hardware.